Clackamas Community College

 Recommended Prerequisites: MTH-095 or placement in MTH-111Z; WRD-098 or placement in WR-121Z

-Corequisites: First year music majors must take MUS-111 concurrently with MUS-111L, MUS-114, and MUS-127.
-This requirement does not affect non-music majors
+Corequisites: MUS-111L, MUS-114, and MUS-127 for AS in music degree seekers.
+This requirement does not affect non-music majors or MPT Majors

 MUS-111L Music Notation Software I